01mf02/jq-lang-spec/spec.typ

 $s$ is a string,
 $a$ is an array, and
 $o$ is an object.
-We assume that there is a total order on numbers.
+We assume that there is a total order on numbers and characters.
-Arrays are compared lexicographically.
+Strings and arrays are compared lexicographically.
 Two objects $o_1$ and $o_2$ are compared as follows:
 For both objects $o_i$ ($i in {1, 2}$),
 we sort the array $"dom"(o_i)$ to obtain the ordered array of keys